 What Are Factoring Agreements?

-Sometimes referred to as accounts receivable funding, factoring turns your unpaid invoices into immediate cash.
+Sometimes referred to as accounts receivable funding, the invoice factoring process turns your unpaid invoices into immediate cash.
 You can think of it as getting an advance on your unpaid B2B invoices or selling them to a third party at a discount rate.
-The Factoring Company (Factor) will act as a creditor and pay you upfront, so you're not stuck waiting 30, 60 or 90 days for your client to pay.
+The Factoring Company (Factor) will act as a creditor and pay you upfront, so you’re not stuck waiting 30, 60, or 90 days for your client to pay.
 You can use the money to cover payroll, purchase equipment, manage growth-related expenses like marketing, or whatever makes the most sense to you right away.
 The factoring company will wait for payment and ultimately collect from your debtors.